-- The treatment to correct functional disability has for many years been the Ravitch operation in which the anterior chest wall is exposed, skin and muscle flaps are created, the affected cartilages are excised and sternal osteotomy is performed.
+- The treatment to correct functional disability was for many years the Ravitch operation in which the anterior chest wall is exposed, skin and muscle flaps are created, the affected cartilages are excised and sternal osteotomy is performed.

 - A survey of patients who have had surgery showed considerable improvement in body image and function.